rebeccatraceyt/Kryan/TESTING.md

 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 It was through this testing that the following changes were made:
      1. Change to the Navbar background color on mobiles in order for the toggler menu icon to more distinguishable to the background image.
+     2. Change to Navbar font-size on mobile for clearer reading.
+     3. Complete overhaul of Live page in order to display the information in a more user-friendly way.